 Before the child returns to school the Headteacher will consult with the family about what they have shared with the child about the death.
 This will ensure that staff are aware of what the child knows and will not provide new additional facts or conflicting information should the child ask them difficult questions.

-Staff who have received some bereavement training (Mrs Woodward, SENCO, Mrs Davey, SENCO and Mrs Hattam, LSA) will ensure supportive resources are prepared for the child, such as books and journals.
+Staff who have received some bereavement training (Mrs Woodward, SENCO and Mrs Davey, SENCO) will ensure supportive resources are prepared for the child, such as books and journals.
 They will work with the class teacher to discuss considerations and strategies to implement when the child returns.
 This may include having a signal such as a time out card to signal to the teacher that they need to take a few moments on their own.
-A designated space may also need to be arranged for the child to go to and may have soft furnishings, sensory toys, soft toys, paper and stationery, a cd player with headphones etc as comfort for the child when they are experiencing overwhelming emotions.
+A designated space may also need to be arranged for the child to go to and may have soft furnishings, sensory toys, soft toys, paper and stationery, a music player with headphones etc as comfort for the child when they are experiencing overwhelming emotions.
 A memory box may be prepared in case the child wishes to bring things in from home to place in the box that remind them of their loved one.

 The SENCOs will arrange for somebody to provide 1:1 support sessions with the child every week.
 This may be a teacher or an LSA whom they are comfortable or with our school Art Therapist.